-This is an excerpt from Introduction to Sport Law With Case Studies in Sport Law 2nd Edition ebook by John O. Spengler,Paul M. Anderson,Daniel P. Connaughton & Thomas A. Baker III.
+This is an excerpt from Introduction to Sport Law With Case Studies in Sport Law-2nd Edition by John O. Spengler,Paul Anderson,Dan Connaughton & Thomas Baker.

 Determining when the first person in the sport industry entered into an agency relationship is impossible.
 A clearer historical record can be established related to player agents.
 The first well-known player to hire an agent to represent him in contract negotiations was early football star Red Grange.
 In 1925 Grange hired an agent to negotiate his contract with the NFL’s Chicago Bears.
 Still, the profession did not truly expand until the 1960s, when attorney Mark McCormack began to work with legendary golfer Arnold Palmer.
 As Palmer began to make more money from sponsorship and endorsement deals, athletes from other sports began to seek the representation of player agents.